LiohMoeller/mfc/readme.txt

 - Requirements: Python 2.7, wxPython 2.8, PyGame 1.9.
   Command line for the terminal:
     sudo apt-get install python python-wxgtk2.8 python-pygame
-- Unzip the ZIP file into the desired folder.
+- Unzip the ZIP file into the desired program directory, for example  <~/uumfc>.
-- Create a starter for the python module <..path/modules/uumfcgui.py>.
+- Create a starter for the python module uumfcgui.py, for example  <~/uumfc/modules/uumfcgui.py>.
-- The start module must running in the directory <..path/modules>.
+- The start module must running in the directory of uumfcgui.py, for example  <~/uumfc/modules>.

 KNOWN PROBLEMS
 - By the error message "there is no soundcard" install the package